c3lang/c3c/README.md

 #### What's missing in the parser

 - `asm` sections.
-- Macro parameter lists to imports.
-- auxiliary data for enums.
 - Docs not linked to statements/functions/declarations.

 #### What's missing in the semantic analyser